WakiMak/trentent.github.io-forked/_posts/2016-07-04-citrix-xenapp-6-5-ima-errors-galore-mfcom-wont-start.md

 3609 - Failed to load plugin C:\Program Files (x86)\Citrix\System32\Citrix\IMA\SubSystems\MfSrvSs.dll with error IMA_RESULT_FAILURE
 4003 - The Citrix Independent Management Architecture (IMA) service is exiting.
 The & Server Configuration tool has not been run on this server.
 Please run  & Server Configuration tool.</pre>

-All of these errors appear to be a registry with incorrect permissions configured on the Citrix keys. Â Why did these keys get their permissions reset? Â I'm unsure. Â I DID just install Citrix UPM 5.4 which may reset the keys?
+All of these errors appear to be a registry with incorrect permissions configured on the Citrix keys.
+Why did these keys get their permissions reset?
+I'm unsure.
+I DID just install Citrix UPM 5.4 which may reset the keys?

 Here is how you fix the permissions (at least, everything I could possibly find):
 1) [Download SetACL.exe](https://helgeklein.com/download/)